Ephesians 2:19-20

 Barnes has the following note on cornerstone writing that...

 The corner-stone is the most important in the building.
 (1.)
 Because the edifice rests mainly on the corner-stones.
 If they are small, and unstable, and settle down, the whole building is insecure; and hence care is taken to place a large stone firmly at each corner of an edifice.
 (2.)
 Because it occupies a conspicuous and honourable place.
 If documents or valuable articles are deposited at the foundation of a building it is within the corner-stone.
 The Lord Jesus is called the "corner-stone," because the whole edifice rests on him, or he occupies a place relatively as important as the corner-stone of an edifice.
 Were it not for him the edifice could not be sustained for a moment.
 Neither prophets nor apostles alone could sustain it.
 See [1Co 3:11].
-(Albert Barnes.
-Barnes NT Commentary)
+(Barnes Notes)

 Christ Jesus, the Messiah, is the Corner Stone about which the Old Testament repeatedly prophesied...

-Psalms 118:22 The stone which the builders rejected Has become the chief corner stone.
-(Comment: The question is whether the cornerstone of Scripture is a foundation stone or a stone which crowns the building.
+Comment: The question is whether the cornerstone of Scripture is a foundation stone or a stone which crowns the building.
 Isaiah 28:16 seems to refer to the former and Ps 118:22 [rosh pinnah - rosh means head, top, uppermost height of an object] to the latter.
 It is somewhat ironic that verses from Psalm 118 were sung by the Jewish multitude as Jesus entered Jerusalem on a donkey on "Psalm Sunday", see Mt 21:9!
 This psalm clearly predicts the "Jewish builders" rejection of their "Stone", the Messiah, this rejection culminating in their cries "Crucify Him!
 Crucify Him!"
-Luke 23:21)
+Luke 23:21

-Isaiah 8:13 "It is the LORD of hosts Whom you should regard as holy.
+Isaiah 8:13-note "It is the LORD of hosts Whom you should regard as holy.
 And He shall be your fear, and He shall be your dread.
 14 "Then He shall become a sanctuary; But to both the houses of Israel, a stone to strike and a rock to stumble over (Paul wrote "we preach Christ crucified, to Jews a stumbling block [skandalon - see note] " 1Cor 1:23), and a snare and a trap for the inhabitants of Jerusalem.

 Isaiah 28:16 Therefore thus says the Lord GOD, "Behold, I am laying in Zion a stone, a tested stone, A costly cornerstone (pinnah) for the foundation, firmly placed.
 He who believes (aman - basic root idea is firmness or certainty.
 Faith is not a blind leap into the dark but a confident commitment to the One about Whom abundant evidence bears ample testimony of His eternal, immutable trustworthiness) in it will not be disturbed (agitated, LXX = kataischuno = caused to be much ashamed, disgraced, dishonored, also conveys the sense of disappointed).